cloudera-labs/hms-mirror/README.md

  -rid,--right-is-disconnected                      Don't attempt to connect to the 'right' cluster
-                                                   and run in this mode -ro,--read-only                                   For SCHEMA_ONLY, COMMON, and LINKED data strategies set RIGHT table to NOT purge on DROP -rr,--reset-right                                 Use this for testing to remove the database on the RIGHT using CASCADE.
+                                                   and run in this mode -ro,--read-only                                   For SCHEMA_ONLY, COMMON, and LINKED data strategies set RIGHT table to NOT purge on DROP.
+                                                   Intended for use with replication distcp
+                                                   strategies and has restrictions about existing
+                                                   DB's on RIGHT and PATH elements.
+To simply NOT set the purge flag for applicable tables, use -np.
+ -rr,--reset-right                                 Use this for testing to remove the database on
+                                                   the RIGHT using CASCADE.
  -s,--sync                                         For SCHEMA_ONLY, COMMON, and LINKED data